githubgir/LittleVeniceML/AWS_LAUNCH.md

   * 6006 TensorBoard

 ## Jupyter Notebook
-http://efavdb.com/deep-learning-with-jupyter-on-aws/
+Adding Jupyter Notebook support, not required for our own AMI. http://efavdb.com/deep-learning-with-jupyter-on-aws/
 * dont specify password otherwise not working
 * dont specify certfile and key file otherwise not working on iPad